A short guide on steps you need to plan your search, including how to combine your search terms using OR, AND, NOT.

-Emcare (via Ovid): includes nearly 5 million records of the scholarly and peer-reviewed literature in nursing and allied health dating back to 1995.
-Subject coverage are Clinical Medicine, Health Professions, Nursing, Pharmacology and Public Health
+Includes nearly 5 million records of the scholarly and peer-reviewed literature in nursing and allied health dating back to 1995.
+70% of records contain online abstracts.
+Subject coverage in Clinical Medicine, Health Professions, Nursing, Pharmacology, and Public Health.

-Scopus: One of the largest bibliographic, multidisciplinary databases.
-Covers chemistry, physics, mathematics, engineering, life sciences, health sciences, social sciences, psychology adn economics, as well as biological, agricultural, environmental and general sciences.
+One of the largest bibliographic, multidisciplinary databases.
+Covers chemistry, physics, mathematics, engineering, life sciences, health sciences, social sciences, psychology and economics, as well as biological, agricultural, environmental and general sciences.

 Database limits and filters may be applied to reduce your search results if you have too many.
 Some useful limits include 'English Language' or date.
 Note the following about using limits:

 Using a limit only applies to the database you are currently searching.
 If you have selected more than one, only the results from the filtered database will display.

 If the database is bibliographic (abstract) only – it won’t find any full-text.
 Using a full text limiter will therefore yield 0 results.

 If you limit your results, there is always the potential that you could miss some important/useful research.